Community Science Facilitator

 David Bressler works with watershed groups in the Delaware River basin to help build capacity to monitor and detect changes in stream conditions.
 He develops water quality monitoring methods centered around Stroud™ Water Research Center’s EnviroDIY Monitoring Stations.
 He assists watershed groups in integrating these approaches into their programs and customizing them according to their specific needs.
-Bressler also facilitates watershed ecology and monitoring workshops in support of citizen science in the Delaware River basin.
+Bressler also facilitates watershed ecology and monitoring workshops in support of community science in the Delaware River basin.

 - M.Ed., curriculum and instruction (science education, biology), The Pennsylvania State University, University Park, Pennsylvania.